stepancar/articles/articles/color-channel-mapping/src/index.md

 <iframe src="../src/code-based-animation/index.html"></iframe>

-To make the animation recolorable, we can pass the palette to the function and use the color indexes from the palette in the code.
+To make the animation recolorable, we can pass the palette to the function and use the colors from it in the code, like this:
-For example like this:

 ```typescript